How to Create AI-Generated Videos using ChatGPT and Make.com

 In this step, we'll create a prompt for ChatGPT with clear instructions about the content it should generate.

 First, select your connection or create one if needed.
-Ensure that Select Method is set to Create a Chat Completion (GPT Models).
+Make sure that Select Method is set to Create a Chat Completion (GPT Models).
 Then, choose the model you wish to use, such as GPT-3.5 Turbo:

-Under Messages, click + Add item.
+Under Messages, click + Add message.
 Then, select User in the Role field, and copy and paste the following into the Message Content field:

 Generate 5 facts about [TOPIC].
 Make a numbered list of 5 short sentences and format it as a JSON object with the items "Fact1", "Fact2", "Fact3", "Fact4", and "Fact5".
 Surround the most important words with [color #f1c40f] and [/color].
 Emojis should be included in each sentence.

 Make sure to replace [TOPIC] with Tools - Basic trigger -> topic.
-Click OK when you are done:
+Also, set Max Tokens to 0.
+When done, click OK:

 To test if ChatGPT can generate the facts for us, click Run once in the bottom left corner: